Is this for you?

-This event comprises presentations and discussions revolving around the topic of GT in language education, language acquisition and translation.
+This event comprises presentations and discussions revolving around the topic of GT in language education, language acquisition, translator training and translation quality.
 It is of interest to teachers, learners, language professionals (translators, technical writers etc.) and policy makers in the education sector.

 Among other topics, the conference aims to address

 - issues experienced in the classroom, as perceived by teachers and/or students

 - concerns about the impact of GT on language learning and language use

 - instances where GT helps or hinders language learning